How to Refuse A Smart Meter

 “Consumers with concerns about smart meters can opt-out and keep their “dumb” meter….. ” April 2018 https://www.rte.ie/brainstorm/2018/0410/953366-smart-electricity-meters-are-coming-so-what-can-we-expect/

-Gas Networks are responsible for ALL gas meters regardless of your utility company.
-They have been replacing Gas meters over the last few years.
-They confirm that while these new meters are not Smart Meters, they are “smart ready”, and upgraded to a smart meter in the future.
+Gas Networks are not carrying out a smart meter programme currently.
+Gas Networks Ireland are responsible for ALL gas meters regardless of your utility company.
+They have been replacing meters over the last few years.
+They confirm that while these new meters are not Smart Meters, they are “smart ready”, and can be upgraded to a smart meter in the future.

 If you are told that your existing meter is too old and has to be replaced, then insist that the replacement is a non-smart meter with no wireless or ‘smart’ capabilities.